 This document (000019942) is provided subject to the disclaimer at the end of this document.

-These can be see from both the NFS clients and the NFS server.
+These can be see from both the NFS clients and directly at the NFS server.
 Attempts to delete them often fail.

 "Delete on last close" is a practice in Unix and Linux where an application has a file open but issues a delete (unlink) on that file anyway.
 In a native Linux file system, this will result in the file becoming invisible to other processes, even though it still exists and is still open.
 Once the application closes the file, it gets fully removed, assuming no other links to that file exist.

 However, over the NFS protocol, this "delete on last close" behavior isn't supported in the normal way.
 The NFS Client layer must use another approach, by renaming the file to .nfs<hash>.
 The NFS Client will remove the file after the application closes it.